rage/java-programming/data/part-5/2-method-and-constructor-overloading.md

 <sample-output>

-Tape measure (1 kg) can be found from the shelf.
-Plaster (1 kg) can be found from the home improvement section.
-Tyre (5 kg) can be found from the warehouse.
+Tape measure (1 kg) can be found from the shelf Plaster (1 kg) can be found from the home improvement section Tyre (5 kg) can be found from the shelf

 </sample-output>